JoshGo6/AboutGit/SubmodulesInGit.md

 # Submodules in Git

 When one repository requires files in another repository, access the required files by using Git's submodule capabilities.
 When you create a submodule in a Git repo, the submodule is actually a separate repo, so you have a *repo inside a repo*.
-You would use this functionality if you have one project that references another project -- for instance, multiple projects which utilize the same CSS or the same code for one module.
+You would use this functionality if you have one project that references another project -- for instance, multiple projects which utilize the same CSS or the same code from one module.
 This topic covers:

 - [Add a submodule to an existing repo](#add-a-submodule-to-an-existing-repo)
 - [Commit new submodule in parent repo](#commit-new-submodule-in-parent-repo)